quenaz/Java_FaceDetection/README.md

 This source code has the goal to detect multiples faces using Haar Cascade.

-The program takes a picture and generate a image file as output with face(s) marked for a green rectangle.
+The program takes a picture and generate an image file as output with face(s) marked for a green rectangle.